tirthamouli/binary-tree-visualizer/README.md

 import { VisualizationType } from 'binary-tree-visualizer';

 type options = {
   // SIMPLE: Taken by default.
-It assumes that max number of leaf nodes are present and decides the spacing accordingly
+It assumes that max number of leaf nodes are present and decides the spacing accordingly.
   // PRETTY: Spacing is dynamic according to the nodes.
-  // EXPANDABLE: Not yet implemented. type?:  VisualizationType.SIMPLE |  VisualizationType.EXPANDABLE | VisualizationType.PRETTY,
+  // EXPANDABLE: Only one child can be viewed at a time. type?:  VisualizationType.SIMPLE |  VisualizationType.EXPANDABLE | VisualizationType.PRETTY,
   // SUGGESTION: Max heigth of the canvas.
 If required more will be taken maxHeight?: number,